metfar/dailynews/README.md

 2. `config.json`;
 3. command-line parameters.

-In other words, the CLI overrides the JSON.
+In other words: the CLI overrides the JSON.

 ## Output